lfergu11/Projects/README.md

 Analyzed compensation data for data science related jobs in the US from 2020 to 2023.
 Used this data to create a machine learning model to predict the salary amount for a data science based role based on job title, company size, and expertise level.
 * Preprocessed data and performed exploratory data analysis
 * Performed statistical testing to determine impact of features on salary distributions
-* Used encoding & scaling methods to improve trainign of the machine learning models
+* Used encoding & scaling methods to improve training of the machine learning models
 * Machine learning models created includes Linear Regression, Random Forest Regressor, LGBMRegressor and CatBoostRegressor
 * Utilized GridSearchCV to tune hyperparameters to optimize quality of model.